daniel-zuluaga/TowerDefense/README.md

 - Alien Creeps TD
 - King of Defense: Merge TD

-This game is a tower game where the user has to kill the enemies, they come in waves and they give him coins to build towers that help him kill the enemies so that the enemies do not reach the line final the player does not lose, but the user 100 of life to win the games so that he does not let any enemy reach the final line so that he does not take away life
+The game tries that the user has to win all the waves and not let any enemy reach the final line, that is, it is an alien invasion game where the user has to survive the waves to win with the help of towers that Help him kill all the UFO's he wants he loses

 # what did I do